 The program included work at 58 field sites with no previous documentation of fish surveys in the Statewide Washington Integrated Fish Distribution database.
 In two locations Pacific salmon were detected miles above the farthest point that anadromous fish are known to travel upstream, known as the end of anadromy.

 The Quinault Tribe used eDNA testing in four rivers: the Raft, Queets, Moclips and Quinault.
-Chinook salmon DNA was found in two locations in Hee Haw Creek on the Upper Queets, five miles above the end of anadromy and in three locations in Camp Creek on the Upper North Fork Bogachiel, seven miles above the end of anadromy.
+Chinook salmon DNA was found in two locations in Hee Haw Creek on the Upper Queets, five miles above the end of anadromy.

 The Hoh Tribe used eDNA to determine fish use in the Owl Creek tributary of the Hoh River, said Hoh natural resources director Julie Ann Koehlinger.

 Quileute Tribe water quality biologist Nicole Rasmussen was eager to join the pilot project after she attended eDNA sessions with Hagan.
 Sampling eDNA allowed the tribe to search for the presence of chinook salmon in Camp Creek, a difficult-to-reach creek off the North Fork of the Bogachiel River.
-The effort paid off with the discovery of chinook in the creek, data that proves this species uses the upper habitat of the river.
+The effort paid off with the discovery of chinook in three locations in the creek seven miles above the end of anadromy, data that proves this species uses the upper habitat of the river.